Dopamine-responsive dystonia: Signs and symptoms

 The disease typically starts in one limb, typically one leg.
 Progressive dystonia results in clubfoot and tiptoe walking.
 The symptoms can spread to all four limbs around age 18, after which progression slows and eventually symptoms reach a plateau.
 There can be regression in developmental milestones (both motor and mental skills) and failure to thrive in the absence of treatment.

 In addition, dopamine-responsive dystonia is typically characterized by signs of parkinsonism that may be relatively subtle.
 Such signs may include slowness of movement (bradykinesia), tremors, stiffness and resistance to movement (rigidity), balance difficulties, and postural instability.
-Approximately 25 percent also have abnormally exaggerated reflex responses (hyperreflexia), particularly in the legs.
+Approximately 25% also have abnormally exaggerated reflex responses (hyperreflexia), particularly in the legs.
 These symptoms can result in a presentation similar to that of Parkinson's disease.

 Many patients experience improvement with sleep, are relatively free of symptoms in the morning, and develop increasingly severe symptoms as the day progresses (i.e., diurnal fluctuation).
-Accordingly, this disorder has sometimes been referred to as "progressive hereditary dystonia with diurnal fluctuations"(Segawa, 2000).
+Accordingly, this disorder has sometimes been referred to as "progressive hereditary dystonia with diurnal fluctuations" (Segawa, 2000).
 Yet some people with dopamine-responsive dystonia do not experience such diurnal fluctuations, causing many researchers to prefer other disease terms.